serinko/python_crash_course_book/part_2_projects/alien_invasion/README.md

 In alien invasion, the player controls a rocket ship that appears at the bottom center of the screen.
 The player can move the ship right and left using the arrow keys and shoot bullets using the spacebar.
-When the game begins, a fleet of aliens fills the sky and moves accros and down on the screen.
+When the game begins, a fleet of aliens fills the sky and moves accross and down on the screen.
 If the player shoots all the aliens, a new fleet appears that moves faster than the previous fleet.
 If any alien hits the player's ship, or reaches the bottom of the screen, the player loses a ship.
 If player looses three ships, the game ends.